About Our Governing Body

 - Ensuring that the curriculum for the school is balanced and broadly based

-- Monitoring the use and impact of the Pupil Premium Grant and Sports funding
+- Monitoring and overseeing the financial performance of the school for example the use and impact of the Pupil Premium Grant and Sports funding

 - Monitoring Safeguarding procedures within the school